1. solitary

 adj. being, living, or going alone or without companions / taken, passed, or performed without companions <asolitary ramble>

-ex.
-A solitary house stood on top of the cliff.
+ex. solitary house stood on top of the cliff.

 Antonyms:accompanied